Cap Gains runs entirely in your browser using JavaScript (browser). Your data never leaves your device.

 You might also like

-Browse all 4 Taxes tools →Paycheck Calculator
+Browse all 6 Taxes tools →Federal Income Tax Calculator

 ISO / NQSO Stock Option Tax Calculator